forthstate/Coursera_Capstone/README.md

 Files include:
 - Data obtained from public UK government website.
-- A jupyter Python Notebook that builds a prediction models and their subsequent assessments.
+- A jupyter Python Notebook that builds prediction models and their subsequent assessments.
-- A report of the projects and its conclusions.
+- A report of the project and its conclusions.
 - A presentation to help convey the results.